 - The opulent ballroom sparkled with crystal chandeliers and gold-framed mirrors.

-- She wore an opulent gown embroidered with silver thread and encrusted with diamonds.
+- She wore an opulent gown embroidered with silver thread and set with sparkling stones.

-- The billionaire’s estate boasted an opulent garden filled with imported sculptures.
+- The billionaire’s estate featured an opulent garden with imported sculptures and fountains.

-- His opulent lifestyle was on full display through his luxury cars and private yacht.
+- His opulent lifestyle was clear in his luxury cars, fine dining, and private travel.

 Opulent Synonyms